-This topic provides instructions for how to properly configure Data Connect to access the mainframe and how to configure your enterprise server instance in order to work with Data Connect.
+This topic provides instructions for how to properly configure Data Connect to access the mainframe and how to configure your Enterprise Server region in order to work with Data Connect.

 Set up a connection to the mainframe

 As a first step, you need to configure Data Connect to access the mainframe remotely from your machine.
 To do this: